trimstray/nginx-admins-handbook/doc/RULES.md

   > Enable the cross-site scripting (XSS) filter built into modern web browsers.

+  >  It's usually enabled by default anyway, so the role of this header is to re-enable the filter for this particular website if it was disabled by the user.

-  > I think you can set this header without consulting its value with web application architects.
+  > I think you can set this header without consulting its value with web application architects but all well written apps have to emit header `X-XSS-Protection: 0` and just forget about this feature.
+If you want to have extra security that better user agents can provide, use a strict `Content-Security-Policy` header.
+There is an [exact answer](https://stackoverflow.com/a/57802070) by [Mikko Rantalainen](https://stackoverflow.com/users/334451/mikko-rantalainen).

 ###### Example